Roman Road, London

-Roman Road, (its western section is still locally known as Green Street) is a road in East London, England, in the London Borough of Tower Hamlets entirely on the B119 on the B roads network, and lies on the old Roman road in the Roman Empire called the Pye Road running from the capital of the Iceni at Venta Icenorum (near modern Norwich) to Londinium (modern City of London) and today hosts a street market.
-Beginning in Old Ford at its eastern end, it passes into Globe Town and then enters into Bethnal Green to its western end.
+Roman Road is a road in East London, England, in the London Borough of Tower Hamlets entirely on the B119 on the B roads network.
+It lies on the old Roman Pye Road of the Roman Empire running from the capital of the Iceni at Venta Icenorum (near modern Norwich) to Londinium (modern City of London) and today hosts a street market.
+Beginning in Old Ford at its eastern end, it passes into Bethnal Green to its western end.